EnigmaCurry/d.rymcg.tech/README.md

  * Run `make install` to start the services. (this is the same thing as `docker-compose up --build -d`)
  * Most services have a website URL, which you can open automatically, run:
-   `make open` (after waiting a bit for the service to start).
+   `make open` (requires `xdg-utils`).
- * See `make help` (or just `make`) for a list of all the other available targets, including `make status`, `make start`, `make stop` and `make destroy`.
+ * See `make help` (or just run `make`) for a list of all the other available targets, including `make status`, `make start`, `make stop` and `make destroy`.
+Be sure to recognize that `make` has tab completion in bash :)
  * You can also run `make status` in the root directory of the cloned source.
    This will list all of the installed applications.

-## Backup .env files
+## Backup .env files (optional)

-Because the `.env` files contain secrets, they are excluded from being committed to the git repository via `.gitignore`.
-However, you may still wish to back these files up, to retain your configurations.
-This section will describe how to backup all of your `.env` files to a GPG encrypted tarball.
+Because the `.env` files contain secrets, they are to be excluded from being committed to the git repository via `.gitignore`.
+However, you may still wish to retain your configurations by making a backup.
+This section will describe how to make a backup of all of your `.env` files to a GPG encrypted tarball, and how to clean/delete all of the plain text copies.

 ### Setup GPG

-First you will need to setup GPG key.
+First you will need to setup a GPG key.
 You can do this from the same workstation, or from a different computer entirely:

 ```
 # Create gpg key (note the long ID it generates, second line after 'pub'):